CodingTrain/thecodingtrain.com/content/content-structure-guide.md

 - `placeholder.[png|jpg]` is a **required** image (either PNG or JPG) to be used as a placeholder for whether a specific video doesn't include their corresponding image at `video-slug/index.[png|jpg]`.
   This image also may be used as a placeholder for contributions that also don't include their own `contributions/contribution-slug.[png|jpg]` image and don't have a video image to fallback on.

+Feel free to also update the current placeholder images!

 ### Tracks

 On the other hand,
-tracks come in two types.
+tracks come in two types: main and side tracks.

 **Main tracks** are the core and principal courses available in the coding train, which seek to teach a big theme of multiple lessons.